-Alternative 1 would maintain the current post-season accountability measure which requires a payback of any overage if the total recreational ACL is exceeded and the red snapper stock is classified as overfished.
-No additional impacts would occur to the biological environment from the status quo.
-Currently, there is no quota adjustment in the following year when recreational landings remain below the red snapper quota.
+Alternative 1 would maintain the current post-season AM which requires a payback of any overage if the total recreational ACL is exceeded and the red snapper stock is classified as overfished.
+No additional impacts would occur to the biological environment compared with Alternative 1.
 In the event of an overage or underage of a given year's ACL, Preferred Alternative 2 would implement a post-season increase or decrease in the total recreational quota and a state's ACL equal to that overage or underage, respectively.
+Preferred Alternative 2 could result in more negative biological impacts than Alternative 1, because Preferred Alternative 2 would allow for greater harvest in the year following an underage.
+However, Preferred Alternative 2 requires a payback regardless of whether the total recreational ACL is exceeded, which may result in more positive biological impacts, compared to Alternative 1.
 The unused portion of the ACL considered for carryover would apply to the smallest divisible managed portion (individual state) from which the remaining ACL or quota went unharvested.
 Applying the carryover only to the smallest divisible managed portion of the private angling component would ensure that any fish that are allowed to be caught in a successive fishing year are caught under the same assumptions about size and age selectivity by gear and component, thereby reducing negative biological impacts.
-For instance, 100 lbs of fish carried over to the next fishing year from the western Gulf may be equivalent to ten fish but from the eastern gulf may be equivalent to five fish.
+For instance, 100 lbs of fish carried over to the next fishing year from the western Gulf may be equivalent to 10 fish, but from the eastern Gulf may be equivalent to 5 fish.
 The effect on the stock of removing larger and, typically, more reproductively influential fish from the population may disproportionately affect the overall health of the stock if the carryover is disproportionately applied.
 Because the carryover provision would not be applied in the event the total stock ACL was exceeded in a given fishing year, fishing mortality beyond what had been prescribed in the approved catch limits would not occur.
-This would be beneficial to the biological environment due to constraining the harvest and continuing to rebuild the stock.
+This would be beneficial to the biological environment by constraining the harvest and continuing to rebuild the stock.
 It is possible that forage species and competitor species could increase or decrease in abundance in response to a decrease or increase in the abundance of red snapper.
-However, changes in the prosecution of the red snapper fishery is not expected from this action, so no additional effects to non-target species or protected resources are anticipated.
-Therefore, Preferred Alternative 2 would result in more negative biological impacts than Alternative 1 because Preferred Alternative 2 would ensure the ACL was met or accounted for the following year, whereas in Alternative 1, there is the possibility the ACL would not be met.
+However, no significant changes in the prosecution of the red snapper harvest is expected from this action, so no significant effects to non-target species or protected resources are anticipated.